 We live in a world obsessed with numbers.
 They are everywhere, from Google Analytics, which is installed on the majority of popular sites, to numbers of followers, likes, tweets etc.

-Do we really need to use and rely on the numbers in all places and situations?
-Let’s dive deeper and discuss few examples.
+Do we really need to use and rely on the numbers in all the places and situations?
+Let's dive deeper and discuss few examples.

 While reading a book on Amazon Kindle it would highlight some of the most popular phrases bookmarked by other readers.
 I personally noticed that whenever I see such highlighted section I'd bookmark it too in the most of the cases (maybe ~80%).
 Only recently I realized this behavior of mine.
 It's an interesting use case and seems like a very dangerous side-effect because my actions are mostly automatic.
 I might like or agree with highlighted phrase not because it has value, but because there is a social proof for it.
 Whenever I encounter such section I would probably spend less time and energy thinking about it, forming my own opinion, because I would rely on conclusions of other people.
 The second reason why this may be dangerous is that it gives Amazon the possibility to manipulate peoples' opinions.

 All Amazon needs to do is to highlight some sections of the book.
 I'm not suggesting that Amazon is doing this or going to do, all I'm saying that the possibility is there.
 It's a similar, although more subtle, situation with Google that has the power to manipulate public opinion, influence elections etc.

 Let's move on to Google Analytics.

 In theory, it's a tool that helps site owners to 1) collect data about visitors, 2) make sense of the data and improve content on the site.
 But is it really that simple?